 The rent is high-priced, Gabriel Stucki admits.
 But if you compare the amount, at 1200 francs per square meter, the residence is much cheaper than comparable high-end apartments.
 In Zug or Zurich, one pays 1700 francs for the square meter.
 In addition, there are already three interested parties who have come forward, says Gabriel Stucki.
 A contract signature is imminent.

 “Most of them stay for a year,” says Gabriel Stucki.
 There are tenants who have to wait a long time for their own home and live in a hotel until they get there.
 “But there are also employees of companies who are only here for half a year.”
 And then there are those who have lived here for several years, he said.
-Older people, in particular, would appreciate not having to live alone.
-And in the hotel, people know each other, the tenants greet each other, and there is always something going on here.
+Older people, in particular, would appreciate not having to live alone in the most expensive rental apartment in Switzerland.
+In the hotel, people know each other, the tenants greet each other, and there is always something going on here.

 Nevertheless, one question remains unanswered.
-Is this the Rolls-Royce of upscale apartments?
+Is this the Rolls-Royce of the most expensive rental apartment in Switzerland?
 Or is it more the case that the location and the service have Rolls-Royce quality?